jagadeesanv0611/Marketing_Campaign_Performance_Prediction/README.md

-Evaluate classification models using Accuracy, Precision, Recall, F1-score
+**Evaluate classification models using Accuracy, Precision, Recall, F1-score:**

 - Compare model performance and select the best model.

 # Techologies Used: